JasonMarkWomack/load-balancer-testing/README.md

-# Envoy Proxy Deployment on Kubernetes  with a custom load balacing custom filter
+# Envoy Proxy Deployment on Kubernetes  with a custom load balacing filter

 This repository contains configurations, directions, and instructions for deploying Envoy Load balancing Proxy on Kubernetes with a filter